hms-dbmi-cellenics/iac/README.md

 -------------

-AWS resources refer to things not described above that can be managed and configured using CloudFormation e.g. DynamoDB tables, ElastiCache Redis clusters, S3 buckets, etc. These are managed *automatically* by a GitHub action, and they are available under `cf/`.
+AWS resources refer to things not described above that can be managed and configured using CloudFormation e.g. SQL DB, ElastiCache Redis clusters, S3 buckets, etc. These are managed *automatically* by a GitHub action, and they are available under `cf/`.

 ### General resources